 As a metropolitan county, South Yorkshire has the usual mix of risks associated with large, urban areas.
-Our risks include sports stadia, shopping centres, various 'Control of Major Accident Hazard' (COMAH) sites, high rise buildings, historic buildings and an international airport.
+Our risks include sports stadia, shopping centres, various 'Control of Major Accident Hazard' (COMAH) sites, high rise buildings and historic buildings.
 Our population density is more than double the average for England, with significant areas of deprivation and inequality spread across the four local authority areas.